-The diagrams show the components of the gas trai included in the delivery and which must be fitted by the installer.
-The diagrams are in compliance with the current laws.
+The following diagram shows the gas train components which are included in the delivery and those which must be fitted by the customer.
+The diagram complies with regulations in force.

-Gas train with valves group MB-DLE (2 valves + gas filter + pressure governor)
+Gas train with valves group MB-DLE (2 valves + gas filter + pressure governor) + VPS504 gas proving system